LinkedInAttic/white-elephant/README.md

 To create a zip package containing all files necessary to run the jobs simply run:

-    ant zip
+    ant zip -Djob.config.dir=<path-to-job-config-dir>

+The `job.config.dir` should be the directory containing the `.properties` and `.job` files you would like to include in the package.

-If you happen to be using [Azkaban](http://data.linkedin.com/opensource/azkaban) as your job scheduler of choice then this zip file will work as long as you add the Azkaban specific configuration to `base.properties`.
+If you happen to be using [Azkaban](http://data.linkedin.com/opensource/azkaban) as your job scheduler of choice then this zip file will work with it as long as you add the Azkaban specific configuration to `base.properties`.

 ### Running

-After unzipping the zip package you can run using `run.sh`.
+After unzipping the zip package you can run using the `run.sh` script.
+This requires a couple environment variables to be set:

+* **HADOOP_CONF_DIR**: Hadoop configuration directory
+* **HADOOP_LIB_DIR**: Hadoop JARs directory

 To run the full job: